exyi/diplomka/diplomka/text/3-analysis-3-statistic.md

 ![Histograms of a distribution including the -180°/180° point, its circular mean, and the naive arithmetic mean.
 On the left, the distribution is shown using polar coordinates; on the right using standard Cartesian coordinates.
 (The value is the roll angle of **tSS A-G** pairs, explained in @sec:basepair-params-ypr)](../img/angular-stats-polar-vs-cartesian-means.svg){#fig:angular-stats-polar-vs-cartesian-means}

-The kernel density estimate can be also computed in two dimensions or in one dimension with the datapoints duplicated.
+The kernel density estimate can be also computed in two dimensions or in one dimension with duplicated datapoints.
 Although both methods seem to work well, computing two-dimensional KDE when all points are on a unit circle severely violates the assumption of normal distribution.
 We thus choose to compute the one dimensional KDE on range of $[-360°, 360°)$, and then use only the $[-180°, 180°)$ range.

-Unfortunately, other basic statistics like the median, maximum, and minimum cannot be well-defined, because we have no notion of comparison in modular (circular) arithmetic.
+Unfortunately, other basic statistics like the median, maximum, and minimum cannot be well-defined because we have no notion of comparison in modular (circular) arithmetic.
 However, we can take advantage of the fact that the distributions of our interest do not span the entire range of $360°$.
 In order to be a useful discriminator, any measured basepair parameter must be constrained to a relatively small range.
 If we assume this, we can use the circular mean to center the entire